wp-plugins/photo-gallery/readme.txt

 9.4.5 Number.
 Provide the number of images to be displayed with the widget.
 9.4.6 Dimensions.
 Specify the width and height of the widget.
 9.4.7 Theme.
 Choose the theme, which will be applied to the gallery/album.

+Step 10: Generating shortcode for the Photo Gallery.

+To use the created galleries and albums for the custom location, you can generate custom shortcodes and edit the created shortcodes.

+10.1 Generate.
+Clicking this button you will be able to create a special shortcode based on your option choices.
+The created shortcode will appear in the box below.
+It can be copied/cut and pasted into a post/page.
+10.2 Import.Pasting the shortcode in the box below and pressing the button, you will be able to edit and make changes in the shortcode.The final shortcode can be copied/cut and pasted into a post/page.